- Photoshop issues aren’t uncommon, and many reported that Photoshop is not responding on Windows 10.

 However, you can fix the issue simply by installing the Creative Cloud Application Manager.
-After doing that, the problem should be completely resolved.
+After doing that, the problem should be resolved entirely.

-- Press Windows Key + S and enter control.
-Select Control Panel from the list.
+- Press the Windows key + S, type control, and select Control Panel from the list.

-- After doing that, visit Microsoft’s website and download both 32-bit and 64-bit versions of Microsoft Visual C++ 2010 Redistributable.
+- After that, visit Microsoft’s website and download 32-bit and 64-bit versions of Microsoft Visual C++ 2010 Redistributable.

-Now install Microsoft Visual C++ 2010 Redistributable once again and check if that solves the problem with Photoshop.
-Bear in mind that you might have to reinstall a different version of Microsoft Visual C++ Redistributable in order to fix this problem, so it might take you a few tries to fix this error.
+Remember that you might have to reinstall a different version of Microsoft Visual C++ Redistributable to fix this problem, so it might take a few tries to fix this error.

 - Start Photoshop.

 - As soon as you start Photoshop, press Alt + Ctrl + Shift.
-By doing so you’ll reset Photoshop preferences.
-Bear in mind that you might have to repeat this step a couple of times before you actually manage to reset the preferences.
+By doing so, you’ll reset Photoshop preferences.

-- If you perform the previous step properly, you’ll see a confirmation dialog.
+- You’ll see a confirmation dialog if you perform the previous step properly.
 Click Yes to proceed.

-- Start Command Prompt as an administrator.
-To do that, right-click the Start button and choose Command Prompt (Admin).
-You can also use PowerShell (Admin).
+- Right-click the Start button and choose Command Prompt (Admin) or PowerShell (Admin).

 - Now run the following command:

-- reg add HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionPen /v LegacyPenInteractionModel /t REG_DWORD
+reg add HKEY_CURRENT_USERSoftwareMicrosoftWindowsCurrentVersionPen /v LegacyPenInteractionModel /t REG_DWORD /d 1 /f

 After running this command, check if the problem with Photoshop is still there.